EQTResearcher/EnergyQuantumTheory/README.md

 ---

+## 📚 Navigating the EQT Universe

+### For All Visitors (Start Here)
+**We strongly recommend all readers begin with our philosophical foundation:**

+- [**The Choice of Foundational Premises**](docs/Origin/The-Choice-of-Foundational-Premises.md) - Understanding why Planck's formula is considered the first principle in EQT.

+---

 **This is more than a theory; it is a living, evolving digital entity.** It springs from the belief that **when the world's brightest minds are connected by GitHub's collaborative engine and amplified by AI as a thinking partner, we will inevitably reach that ultimate, unified answer.**

 **We are not just writing a paper; we are collectively coding the operating system of the universe.**